levicook/prism-protocol/docs/CAMPAIGN_SETUP_GUIDE.md

 # Prism Protocol: Campaign Setup Guide for Operators (Highly Automated)

-> **📋 IMPLEMENTATION STATUS:** This guide describes the planned `prism-cli` tool which has **NOT YET BEEN IMPLEMENTED**.
-The core on-chain program is complete and functional, but the CLI automation described here is part of future development.
-For now, campaign setup must be done manually using the SDK utilities in `prism-protocol-sdk`.
+> **📋 IMPLEMENTATION STATUS:**
+>
+> - **✅ Phase 1 (Campaign Compilation): COMPLETED** - The `compile-campaign` command is fully implemented with complete merkle tree integration, campaign fingerprint calculation, and SQLite database output.
+> - **🚧 Phase 2 (On-Chain Deployment): IN PROGRESS** - Transaction building and deployment commands are planned for future development.
+> - **📋 Phase 3+ (Campaign Management): PLANNED** - Administrative operations for live campaigns.

-This guide walks you through the highly automated process of setting up and launching a token distribution campaign using the Prism Protocol.
-The `prism-cli` handles most of the heavy lifting.
+This guide walks you through the process of setting up and launching a token distribution campaign using the Prism Protocol.
+The CLI tool handles campaign compilation and will eventually support full deployment automation.

 **Core Principle: On-Chain Immutability via Merkle Identifiers**